Combined Gas Law Calculator

 ΔT and type of gas with the following equation:

 Cv is molar heat capacity under constant volume.
-For ideal gas it takes values:
+For an ideal gas, it takes values:

 ∫p(V)dV if we consider pressure as the function of volume.
 Although it isn't trivial in general, you can check how the formula simplifies for processes mentioned below.